Harmonized Governance Tools for Data Sharing

 - February 2018: MRCT Center delivers template DCA, DUA, and data sharing section of an ICF to PCORI for distribution amongst PCORI grantees

-- July 2018: Submitted final document templates to PCORI
+- July 2018: Submitted final document templates for DCA, DUA, and data sharing section of ICF to PCORI

 Related External Links: Patient-Centered Outcomes Research Institute (PCORI)